Hackney Empire Theatre

 1 person favorited this theater

-In later years a projection box was intalled in the spotlight box in the dome of the ceiling, but this proved to be too steep an angle to give a satisfactory picture on the screen.
+In later years a projection box was installed in the spotlight box in the dome of the ceiling, but this proved to be too steep an angle to give a satisfactory picture on the screen.
 A new projection box was installed at the rear of the gallery(3rd balcony) which was a little better.
 From this box, during the 1930’s and into the post-war 1940’s on a ‘Sunday-For One Day Only’ each week, double bill feature films were shown.
 This made use of the building on a day when live performances were forbidden by law.

 It has been extensively restored and reopened in 2004, greatly extended but with its glorious richly decorated auditorium, with three balconies, returned to pristine condition.

-It is the only original surviving theatre or cinema along Mare Street – once a centre of entertainment for the Hackney area.
+It is the only original surviving theatre or cinema along Mare Street - once a centre of entertainment for the Hackney area.
 The Picturehouse Cinemas opened in 2011, almost opposite the Hackney Empire Theatre in the former Hackney Library building.
+In April 2015 the Hackney Empire Theatre began screening a season of Oscar winning Classic film musicals, beginning with “Broadway Melody of 1929”.

 The Empire Theatre is a Grade II* Listed building.